toggm/askoheat/README.md

 > ℹ️ If you access you're device by IP address, ensure the IP address is static.
 This can be configured in your router.

+## Removing the integration

+This integration follows standard integration removal.
+No extra steps are required.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)